Have you become addicted to being busy?

 1. You’re Afraid To Say No

-Think about it: would you rather complete two top-quality projects this week, OR rush through multiple different ones dedicating only 40 percent to each one?
+Think about it: would you rather complete two top-quality projects this week or rush through multiple different ones dedicating only 40 percent to each one?

-If for some reason you’re worried your boss will come down hard on you, try to explain how much time you’ll need.
+If you’re worried your boss will come down hard on you, try to explain how much time you’ll need.

 2. You Fulfill The Guilt By Being Busy

 Feeling guilty when we actually do take a break is common.
-This is especially true during crucial periods.
-Even notable entrepreneurs like Elon Musk, once said that he is afraid of taking vacations.

 3. You’re Always Comparing Yourself To Others

 You feel accountable whenever you allow yourself the experience of great pleasure when your friends aren’t as “successful” as you.

-This shouldn’t be a problem right?
+This shouldn’t be a problem, right?

 This way of thinking causes routine stress, which comes with the pressure from day-to-day life situations, such as work and family obligations.

 4. You Aim to Fulfill The Silence

-Some individuals will even force themselves to stay busy in order to fill the silence, escape reality, or avoid actual problems.
+Some individuals will even force themselves to stay busy to fill the silence, escape reality, or avoid actual problems.

 Don’t wait until you’re on the verge of breaking down to address something hurting you.

 5. To Run From The Past

-Now, when you’re closer to mid-life on the other hand, most people have the capacity and knowledge to cope with their past.
+Now, when you’re closer to mid-life, on the other hand, most people have the capacity and knowledge to cope with their past.

-You can overcome your past experiences with the right tools, and proper healing process.
+You can overcome your past experiences with the right tools and proper healing process.

 What are some other reasons people might be addicted to being busy?
-Feel free to share your thoughts.

 Feel free to share your thoughts in the comment section below.